 The successful delivery of recapitalization programs requires implementing three phases.
 The first is creating a repository of all assets that the organization has or could have access to.
-The repository needs to identify those assets including their location, components, current condition and occupants.
+The repository needs to identify those assets including their location, components, current condition, and occupants.
 This phase helps in identifying what assets could be considered the capitalization program.
 The second phase is assessing those considered assets by formally scoring them to determine their attractiveness and priority in an objective manner.
 The second phase also includes determining the cost estimate for the refurbishment and expected revenue of the refurbished asset as well as a master schedule for delivering the refurbishment project.
 The third phase is generating the recapitalization project for all shortlisted opportunities.
 Of course, this does not mean that those recapitalization projects have been given the approval to proceed.
 The formal approval would have its cycle and it is not part of this analysis.

-Similar to all other PMWeb project management processes, pictures, drawings, videos and other documents that are associated with each location, building, floor level, space and equipment can be uploaded and attached directly to those records or uploaded and stored in PMWeb document management repository and then attached to their relevant records.
+Similar to all other PMWeb project management processes, pictures, drawings, videos, and other documents that are associated with each location, building, floor level, space, and equipment can be uploaded and attached directly to those records or uploaded and stored in PMWeb document management repository and then attached to their relevant records.
 In addition, links to relevant PMWeb records and imported MS Outlook emails can be added to each process transaction.

 The next phase is to capture the details of all initiatives or opportunities that could become part of each recapitalization program.
-In addition, to the general details of each initiative such as type, category, scope of work, current owner among others, there are three critical requirements for each initiative.
+In addition, to the general details of each initiative such as type, category, scope of work, and current owner among others, there are three critical requirements for each initiative.
 The first is the recapitalization cost estimate and anticipated revenue, if this is a requirement.
-The second is the master project delivery schedule or milestone schedule while the third is a scoring checklist that helps in enforcing an objective assessment of process for each possible initiative or opportunity.
+The second is the master project delivery schedule or milestone schedule while the third is a scoring checklist that helps in enforcing an objective assessment of the process for each possible initiative or opportunity.

 In addition to the formal scoring checklist, PMWeb also allows the entity stakeholders to provide their subjective rating on whether the initiative should be selected as a possible recapitalization project investment or not.
 The rating tab allows rating each initiative on a scale of five.
 Each rating should include a comment explaining why this rating was given.
 The summary of all those ratings is provided at the average rating value.

 To ensure that each reported initiative or opportunity is formally reviewed and approved or rejected in terms of status, a workflow is assigned to the form.
-The workflow is used to map the workflow tasks, their sequence, duration, responsibility, conditions for resubmit, possible actions among others.
+The workflow is used to map the workflow tasks, their sequence, duration, responsibility, conditions for resubmitting, and possible actions among others.
 The workflow could also have conditions to map the approval authority levels usually associated with financial transactions.

 All those identified initiatives and projects can be consolidated in a single report where for each recapitalization program, those initiatives and projects are reported showing all needed details.
-Visuals can be added to summarize the information captured in those initiative and projects regardless of their status.
+Visuals can be added to summarize the information captured in those initiatives and projects regardless of their status.